 Is a 614 credit score good?
-Credit scores range from a low of 300 to a high of 850.
+Credit scores range from a low of 350 to a high of 850.
 A score of 614 is considered “Poor”.
 However, you may still have some options.
 Here are 4 loans you can apply for now.

-With a credit score of 614, you will likely find it difficult to qualify for mortgages, loans, and credit cards.
+With a 614 credit score, you may find it difficult to qualify for some mortgages, loans, and credit cards.
 Those that you do qualify for will likely have interest rates higher than the average.

 It’s in your best interest to improve your credit scores as much as possible.
 Credit scores are important when qualifying for a loan or mortgage, applying for a job or apartment, and for obtaining professional certifications, licenses, and security clearances.

-If you improve your credit score by 6 points to a score of 620 (which should be relatively easy), your credit score will be considered "Fair" and it will much easier to qualify for a mortgage, auto loan, or credit card.
+If you improve your credit score to 620 (which should be relatively easy), your credit score will be considered “Fair” and it will much easier to qualify for a mortgage, auto loan, or credit card.